valhuber/opt_locking/readme.md

 &nbsp;

-## TL;DR - Compute virtual attribute `_check_sum_` in `loaded_as_persistent`, verify on save
+## TL;DR - Compute virtual attribute `CheckSum` in `loaded_as_persistent`, verify on save

 We want **virtual attributes** that can be computed on retrieval, not stored in the database, and attached to API rows as they are sent / returned from the client.
-The returned `_check_sum_` can then be tested (in logic) to make sure it was unchanged.
+The returned `CheckSum` can then be tested (in logic) to make sure it was unchanged.

-1. SQLAlchemy provides the `loaded_as_persistent` event, enabling us to compute the `check_sum`, store it in the row, and check it on update.
+1. SQLAlchemy provides the `loaded_as_persistent` event, enabling us to compute the `CheckSum`, store it in the row, and check it on update.

     * Storing it in the row is critical because we do not want to maintain server state between client calls.
 Nor do we want to force customers to include special fields in their schema.<br><br>

 2. For virtual attributes, we can use `@jsonapi_attr`.

-3. Clients must include the read-checksum (virtual attribute) in the `Patch`
+3. Clients must include the as-read-checksum (virtual attribute) in the `Patch`

-4. Logic will verify that the read-checksum equals the current-checksum
+4. Logic will verify that the as-read-checksum equals the current-checksum

 &nbsp;